 Showing Your Work

 You see this with kids who engage with an online community centered around their interests.
-I saw this when a girl in my eighth grade class showed me her five novels she had already published on Wattpad and then shared her Tumblr where she asked for feedback in the characters and plots she developed.
+I saw this when a girl in my eighth-grade class showed me the five novels she had already published on Wattpad and then shared her Tumblr where she asked for feedback in the characters and plots she developed.
 I noticed this when my kids started playing Minecraft and began watching and creating Minecraft videos.